 Red, Yellow, and Orange Mum Bouquet

-If ever there was a flower synonymous with fall, it has to be mums!
+If ever there was a flower synonymous with fall, it has to be mums.
 Because they’re most often spotted potted outside of homes, they may not register as a great bloom for a wedding bouquet.
-However, we beg to differ!
-The mums in this bouquet add a fun touch of whimsy, and they’re paired beautifully with dahlias, berries, and plenty of greenery.Continue to 13 of 16 below.
+But the mums in this bouquet beg to differ: they add a fun touch of whimsy, and they’re paired beautifully with dahlias, berries, and plenty of greenery.Continue to 12 of 15 below.

 Classic Rose Bouquet

 This rose bouquet is so classic and completely romantic.
-Roses are in season all year long, including the fall, and we love how this bouquet mixes standard and garden rose varieties together in shades of blush and red.Continue to 14 of 16 below.
+Roses are in season all year long, including fall, and this bouquet beautifully mixes standard and garden rose varieties together in shades of blush and red.Continue to 13 of 15 below.

 Red Calla Lily Bouquet

-Calla lilies are another in season fall favorite!
-The bright red calla lilies in this bouquet completely stand out, and they look lovely mixed together with more in season blooms, including roses, berries, greenery, and spider mums.Continue to 15 of 16 below.
+Calla lilies are another in seasonal fall favorite.
+The bright red calla lilies in this bouquet completely stand out, and they look lovely mixed together with more in-season blooms, including roses, berries, greenery, and spider mums.Continue to 14 of 15 below.

 Romantic Pink Carnation Bouquet

-We think carnations are some of the most underrated flowers!
+Carnations are some of the most underrated flowers, and are often overlooked because they're so affordable and easily accessible.
 At first glance, this bouquet looks as though it’s filled with peonies, but blush carnations are stealing the show instead.
 Carnations are always in season, and they are budget friendly.
-Stems with larger flowers will look far more eye catching, and tying the bouquet with ribbon is another great tip for upping the romantic design factor.Continue to 16 of 16 below.
+Stems with larger flowers will look far more eye catching, and tying the bouquet with ribbon is another great way to up the romantic design factor.Continue to 15 of 15 below.

 Bohemian Clematis Bouquet

-Our final tip for fall wedding bouquets is to include clematis!
+A fall wedding bouquet can really be enhanced with the help of clematis.
 These blooms have an organic, wild feel about them, which looks gorgeous when paired with greenery, berries, and more.
-The fact that this bouquet is tied with ribbon also completes the bohemian look perfectly!
+The fact that this bouquet is tied with ribbon also completes the bohemian look perfectly.